-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
-Product name: Green Ash SICAV - Green Ash Horizon Fund (the "Sub-fund") Legal entity identifier: 5493000AVJ3XK1GXR924
+Product name: Green Ash SICAV - Centre American Select Equity Fund (the "Sub-fund") Legal entity identifier:

-Does this financial product have a sustainable investment objective?
-Yes × No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of % of in economic activities that sustainable investments qualify as environmentally with an environmental objective in sustainable under the EU Taxonomy economic activities that qualify as environmentally sustainable under the EU in economic activities that do Taxonomy not qualify as environmentally sustainable under the EU with an environmental objective in economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not × sustainable investments with a make any sustainable investments social objective: %
+Does this financial product have a sus relevant, the percentage figure represents the minimum.
+Yes tainable investment objective? [tick and fill in as mum commitment to sustainable investments] No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% ★ It promotes E/S characteristics, but will not make any sustainable investments product? [indicate the environmental and/or social characteristics promoted by the financial product and whether a reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product]

-What environmental and/or social characteristics are promoted by this financial product?
+What environmental and/or social characteristics are promoted by this financial